Glaciers carry sediments of an extreme variety of sizes and types; giant boulders can be mixed inside the ice with fine particles like clay

 The carbon cycle was affected, such that rain washes carbon dioxide out of the atmosphere into the ground, where carbonic acid reacts with rocks to form carbonates/bicarbonates, which are washed into the sea and eventually deposited on the sea floor

-Carbon dioxide levels increase due to volcanism which triggers a greenhouse effect; ice sheets melt rapidly and temperatures rise, perhaps reaching as high at 50 °C temporarily
+Carbon dioxide levels increase due to volcanism, which triggers a greenhouse effect; ice sheets melt rapidly, and temperatures rise, perhaps reaching as high as 50 °C temporarily